Zilog Z80: Compatible peripherals

 Zilog introduced a number of peripheral parts for the Z80, which all support the Z80's interrupt handling system and I/O address space.
 These include the counter/timer channel (CTC), the SIO (serial input/output), the DMA (direct memory access), the PIO (parallel input/output) and the DART (dual asynchronous receiver–transmitter).
 As the product line developed, low-power, high-speed and CMOS versions of these chips were introduced.

 Like the 8080, 8085 and 8086 processors, but unlike processors such as the Motorola 6800 and MOS Technology 6502, the Z80 and 8080 has a separate control line and address space for I/O instructions.
-While some Z80-based computers such as the Osborne 1 used "Motorola-style" memory mapped input/output devices, usually the I/O space was used to address one of the many Zilog peripheral chips compatible with the Z80.
+While some Z80-based computers such as the Osborne 1 used "Motorola-style" memory mapped input/output devices, usually the I/O space was used to address one of the Zilog peripheral chips compatible with the Z80.
+During the timing for an I/O read or an I/O write operation, a single wait cycle is automatically inserted by the Z80.
 Zilog I/O chips supported the Z80's new mode 2 interrupts which simplified interrupt handling for large numbers of peripherals.

 The Z80 was officially described as supporting 16-bit (64 KB) memory addressing, and 8-bit (256 ports) I/O-addressing.
 All I/O instructions actually assert the entire 16-bit address bus.
-OUT (C),reg and IN reg,(C) places the contents of the entire 16-bit BC register on the address bus; OUT (n),A and IN A,(n) places the contents of the A register on b8–b15 of the address bus and n on b0–b7 of the address bus.
+OUT (C),reg and IN reg,(C) places the contents of the entire 16-bit BC register on the address bus; OUT (n),A and IN A,(n) places the contents of the A register on b8–b15 of the address bus and the port address n on b0–b7 of the address bus.
 A designer could choose to decode the entire 16-bit address bus on I/O operations in order to take advantage of this feature, or use the high half of the address bus to select subfeatures of the I/O device.
 This feature has also been used to minimise decoding hardware requirements, such as in the Amstrad CPC/PCW and ZX81.